 - The browser requests a protected page using a web browser.

 - The web application initiates a login using OIDC (OIDC authentication flow).
-This flow redirects the browser to the Google Identity Server.
+This flow redirects the browser to the Google sign-in endpoint.

-- The Google Identity Server returns the Google sign-on page to the user, prompting for the email address.
+- The Google sign-in endpoint returns the Google sign-in page to the user, prompting for the email address.

 - The user enters their corporate email address.

-- Based on the email address, the Google Identity Server identifies the Cloud Identity account and recognizes that it is configured to use SSO.
-The identity server then initiates a SAML login with AD FS.
+- Based on the email address, the Google sign-in endpoint identifies the Cloud Identity account and recognizes that it is configured to use SSO.
+The sign-in endpoint then initiates a SAML login with AD FS.

 - AD FS, configured to use IWA, requests the browser to present a Kerberos ticket, which triggers the browser to request the underlying Windows operating system to obtain a suitable ticket.